Animesh-chaturvedi/inmail/README.md

-# H3 Simple Mail Inbox
+## Simple Mail Inbox
-This is a simple mail inbox application built with React, Redux, and Redux Saga.
+This application built with React, Redux, and Redux Saga.
 It allows users to view and filter their mails based on different tags.

-# H3 Features
+### Features
 1. List all mails with the inbox tag as the default view.
 2. Open and view the body of each mail.
 3. Apply filters using tags such as inbox, draft, spam, and trash.